Francis Beidler

 Francis Beidler (1854 – March 4, 1924), was a Chicago-based lumberman active in the first decades of the 20th century.

 Biography

 Francis Beidler was born in Chicago in 1854.
 With partner Benjamin F. Ferguson, he was the co-founder and owner of the Santee River Cypress Lumber Company.
 Starting in 1881, the Santee Cypress Company purchased 165000 acre of land in central South Carolina.
 The Company's holdings, which Beidler and Ferguson's personnel logged actively from 1881 onward, included large parcels of riverine bottomland in central South Carolina.
 The Beidler blackwater lands included large resources of valuable bald cypress timber.
 Beidler became the sole operating partner of the company after Ferguson's death in 1905.

-Francis Beidler died at his home in Chicago on March 4, 1924.
+Francis Beidler died at his home in Chicago on March 4, 1924, and was buried at Rosehill Cemetery.

 Legacy

 The Santee Cypress operations were extremely profitable.
 Lands purchased for as little as $2.00/acre ($5.00/hectare) contained old-growth cypress trees as large as 20 feet in circumference.
 A mill, located in nearby Ferguson, sawed up the logs cut from Beidler-owned blackwater properties.
 Many of the timbers located close to key rivers and adjacent "guts" (intermittent creeks) were cut down.
 However, not all of the timbers could be carried to the mill in this way.
 A nationwide economic downturn in 1913-1914 led to the suspension of Santee Cypress's logging operations.
 The Ferguson mill shut down in 1915.